GerHobbelt/pylene/doc/source/core.rst

          <h2>Points</h2>

-:doc:`core/points` are the fundamentals tools for locating a value inside an images.
+:doc:`core/points` are the fundamentals tools to locate a value inside an images.

 .. topic:: Concepts